evennia/evennia/docs/source/Contributing-Docs.md

 ### Headings

 We use `#` to indicate sections/headings.
 The more `#` the more of a sub-heading it is (will get smaller and smaller font).

 - `# Heading`
 - `## SubHeading`
-- `## SubSubHeading`
+- `### SubSubHeading`
+- `#### SubSubSubHeading`

-> Don't reuse the same heading/subheading name over and over in the same document.
-While Markdown does not prevent it, it makes it impossible to link to those duplicates properly (see next section).
+> Don't use the same heading/subheading name more than once in one page.
+While Markdown does not prevent it, it will make it impossible to refer to that heading uniquely.
+The Evennia documentation preparser will detect this and give you an error.

 ### Lists